Fillings and Sealants

 How do cavity fillings work?

-Cavity and tooth fillings are necessary because of the holes left in the tooth due to tooth decay.
+Cavity fillings are necessary to fill the holes left in the tooth by tooth decay.
 If left untreated, the decay will continue to spread and damage the tooth.
-During the filling procedure, dentists clean away the decay inside the cavity, usually with a drill to prevent further damage.
+During the filling procedure, dentists clean away the decay inside the cavity, usually with a drill, to prevent further damage.
 However, this doesn’t repair the damage that has already occurred, so a filling is needed.
 The purpose of the filling is to replace the part of the tooth that has been damaged or destroyed by tooth decay.
-The dentist shapes the filling to match the surrounding tooth, restoring the strength and integrity of the tooth and preventing further decay.
+The dentist shapes the filling to match the surrounding tooth, restoring its strength and integrity and preventing further decay.

 -